pantheon-systems/documentation/source/docs/articles/sites/newrelic/mysql-troubleshooting-with-new-relic-pro.md

 At times systems like Drupal's Watchdog will appear at the top.
 Generally speaking, that's an indication of a MySQL database under duress.
 Look for complex entities, such as Panels and Views, or custom functionality that's specific to the site in question.

 ## Review Log Entries
 Click on the most likely subject.
 New Relic will refresh and load a detail of that transaction.
-Scroll downwards, note the Transaction traces.
+Scroll downw, and note the Transaction traces.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333267)